Accessing and downloading the Audit Trail

 Everyone who accepts/signs your page will also receive a confirmation email, which also contains a link to download the PDF copy.

-Note: Your Qwilr account reflects your local time.
-On the web-based Audit Trail page, you'll see the date and time your client accepted, converted to your local time.
-In the Audit Trail PDF, however, you'll see the date and time converted to UTC, or Coordinated Universal Time.
-This is because both you and your client will reference the PDF, and UTC offers a standardized point of reference for you both.
+Note: Your Qwilr account displays your local time, which is the time zone you're in.
+On the Audit Trail page available on the web, you'll see the exact date and time when your client accepted your proposal, converted to your local time.
+However, in the Audit Trail PDF, the date and time are converted to UTC, which stands for Coordinated Universal Time.
+The reason behind this is that the PDF is a standardized document that both you and your client will use as a reference, hence, UTC offers a point of reference that everyone can understand and use.

 Did this answer your question?
 Got Feedback?
 Let us know by emailing [email protected]!